braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support.md

 ### Personalization

 Using the **Add Personalization** modal, you can also insert nested custom attributes into your messaging.
 Select **Nested Custom Attributes** as the personalization type.
-Next, select the top level attribute and attribute key.
+Next, select the top-level attribute and attribute key.

 For example, in the personalization modal below, this inserts the nested custom attribute of a local neighborhood office based on a user's preferences.